mnoetel/noetel/content/projects/systematic_reviews.md

 weight: 4
 ---

 Systematic reviews are the core of [evidence-informed decision-making](https://www.alliance4usefulevidence.org/assets/Science-of-Using-Science-Final-Report-2016.pdf).
-I've developed expertise in all parts of conducting a range of systematic reviews, meta-analyses, and meta-reviews (a.k.a., overviews of reviews).
+I've developed expertise in all parts of conducting a range of systematic reviews, meta-analyses, and meta-reviews (a.k.a., overviews of reviews).<!--more-->
 ## Publications

 1. [Video Improves Learning In Higher Education: A Systematic Review.](https://journals.sagepub.com/doi/abs/10.3102/0034654321990713) Review of Educational Research.
 Impact Factor: 8.241